top of page

 Welcome

-Courtney L. Scherr (she/her) is an Associate Professor of Health Communication in the Department of Communication Studies in the School of Communication at Northwestern University.
-She is the Director of the Health Communication Interaction Design Lab, a faculty member of the Feinberg School of Medicine Institute for Public Health and Medicine, and the Robert H. Lurie Comprehensive Center at Northwestern University.
+Courtney Scherr (she/her) is an Associate Professor, Associate Chair, and Director of Undergraduate Studies in the Department of Communication Studies in the School of Communication at Northwestern University.
+She is the Director of the Advancing Risk Communication in Health Lab, a faculty member of the Feinberg School of Medicine Institute for Public Health and Medicine, and the Robert H. Lurie Comprehensive Center at Northwestern University.
+Dr. Scherr is a Fellow of the Society of Behavioral Medicine.

 Scherr - 159.jpg